adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 LiveviewPlayground.start()
 ```

-We immediately noticed a little more complexity in our code.
+We immediately can spot an increase in complexity in our code.
 Let's understand it step-by-step.

 To define a stream we use the [`stream/4`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#stream/4) function.
 It receives our socket, the name of the stream as an atom and the initial value.
 As you can see we had to transform from a simple list of strings to a list of maps.
-The reason is that, to be able to understand which elements have already been rendered on the page, streams need an `id` in the stream item.
-Although it is a bit annoying for simple codes, if we were working with a database the `id` would probably already be included.
+The reason is that streams need an `id` in the stream item to be able to understand which elements have already been rendered on the page.
+Although it is a bit annoying for simple things, if we were working with a database the `id` would likely be already included.

-The next modification happens in our HEEx code.
-The parent element of the list to be rendered must have a unique `id` attribute so that LiveView knows who contains the rendered elements and we must add a special `phx-update="stream"` attribute to define which children of this element are part of a stream.
+The next modification happened in our HEEx code.
+The parent element of the list to be rendered must have a unique `id` attribute so that LiveView knows who contains the rendered elements and we must add a special `phx-update="stream"` attribute to define that children of this element are part of a stream.

-Inside our `ul` we kept the special `:for` but this time we read the special assigns `@streams.foods`.
-Every time a stream is created with `some_name` you generate a special assign `@streams.some_name`.
-Not only that, our `:for` now reads two variables: a `dom_id` and the `food` itself.
-The `dom_id` is necessary so that, if necessary, we can update/remove/move elements from our stream efficiently.
+Inside our `ul` we kept the special `:for` but this time we read the special assign `@streams.foods`.
+Every time a stream is created with `:some_name` you generate a special assign `@streams.some_name`.
+Not only that, our `:for` now loops elements with two variables inside a tuple: a `dom_id` and the `food` itself.
+The `dom_id` is necessary so that we can update/remove/move elements from our stream efficiently if necessary.

-As you can imagine, streams are much more powerful than simple `:for`.
+As you can imagine, streams are much more powerful than simple `:for` comprehensions.
 In the future we will talk more about streams in detail.

 %{
-title: "Should I always use streams then?",
+title: "Should I always use streams?",
 description: ~H"""
 Don't let the demon of early optimization defeat you.
 If you're starting something, go simple and use <code>`for`</code> or <code>`:for`</code>.
 If you are going to work with many items, consider streams.
-I understand that storing lists in memory may seem wasteful but in reality we are talking about data that in general can be negligible because it is so small in RAM depending on the size of your list.
+I understand that storing lists in memory may seem wasteful but in reality we are talking about data that in general can be negligible because it is so small in terms of RAM usage depending on the size of your list.
 """
 } %% .callout

-## In short!
+## Recap!

 - You can use the `for` block comprehension to render lists easily.
 - HEEx also has a special attribute version `:for` to make your code simpler and more readable.
-- Both `for` and `:for` solutions gain in simplicity but load extra memory on the server and are executed again whenever an assign changes.
+- Both `for` and `:for` solutions win in simplicity but require extra memory on the server and are executed again whenever an assign changes.
-- For efficient rendering of many or infinite data, LiveView has streams as a solution, second only to the fact that it requires a slightly larger initial setup.
+- LiveView has streams as a solution for efficient rendering of many or infinite data second only to the fact that it requires a slightly larger initial setup (unless you're using a database 😉).